jennaherdman/student-tutorials/Richard/github-for-linguists-tutorial.md

 >\!\[Funky Sound Wave\]\(https://github.com/80masters/Github-Tutorial-for-Linguists/raw/master//images/sound_wave.jpg?raw=true)

 ###Notes:
 + Files created with markdown coding do not allow embedding of sound files.
-It would not be possible to convert these to HTML, doc, and pdf files if that was the case!
+It would not be possible to convert to HTML, doc, or pdf files if that was the case!
 Still, giving the power of choosing what to download to the user/reader is fine.
 + With this multi-modal functionality, you can have impressive appendices and links throughout your work.
 I will leave you with your imagination.
 + The markdown coding for embedding or linking files you include will depend on your username, the folder structure you use, and the names you give your files.
 In the sound wave example; 80masters is my user name, then there's the name I gave the repository, raw and master are required along with the double-slash, then the sub-folder within the repository, then the file name.
 Practice replacing your details with one of your files, get it right, then you have a line of code that can be copied with minimal changes required!
 + Clearly, HTML is simpler as it only requires the folder structure and file name.
 The stuff after alt is the caption.
++ The file name and extension is case-sensitive, so if you name your file something.JPG the JPG part must be capitalized in any reference to it in your markdown file, too!

 <a name="sync"></a>
 ##Keeping NSync